Art-Sells/Arells/Build-Notes.md

 - Work on making the Swapping system more efficient (aggregate all cVactTaa and cVactDa into a "listing system" so swapping doesn't occur multiple times from individual VatopGroups and happens only once per Bitcoin Price Change)

 ### Last Resort
-- Remove console.logs from all components, hide "wallettester" and "hpmtester" from main
+- Remove console.logs (and console.errors/warn) from all wrappers(userContext, HPMContext & MASSContext), hide "wallettester" and "hpmtester" from main
 - Resolve Google/Bing/Yahoo Search Tab issues (Bing Webmaster Tools) (Add Unique Metatags to all recurring pages)